artmetla/DejaView/docs/data-sources/battery-counters.md

 most Google Pixel smartphones._

 Modern smartphones are equipped with a power monitoring IC which is able to measure the charge flowing in and out of the battery.
-This allows Perfetto to observe the total and instantaneous charge drained from the battery by the overall device (the union of SoC, display, radios and all other hardware units).
+This allows DejaView to observe the total and instantaneous charge drained from the battery by the overall device (the union of SoC, display, radios and all other hardware units).